 Along with auth code flow, Platform 6 Integration Models also support Mutual TLS (mTLS), a variation on transport layer security (TLS) certificates, that extends secure communications provided by TLS by adding additional authentication between client and server.
 In mTLS, both the client and server have a certificate, and both sides authenticate using their public/private key pair.

-How to Apply Mutual TLS Authentication
+How to apply mutual TLS authentication

-To set up mTLS requires trusted certificates:
+To set up mTLS, you need trusted certificates.

 -